Telecom NZ’s website sells the Nokia Lumia 1020 as a business phone on its website. You’ll even find the bright yellow model listed under business.

 But for the rest of us, it’s ideal.
 As a working journalist I can quickly shoot off a series of shots, select the best one, then crop out the uninteresting stuff to get a picture that’s more than adequate to show across 535 pixels on this website.

-Actually there’s a function that automatically shoots off a series of shots and asks you to choose the best one.
+There’s a function that automatically shoots off a series of shots and asks you to choose the best one.
 The Lumia 1020 comes with plenty of other basic photography functions and apps to make life easier for occasional photographers.
 If I’m on a reporting job and need to get photos quickly to an editor, I can do all the preparation directly from the camera.

 Lumia 1020 business beyond photography

 Away from the camera, the Lumia 1020 is essentially the same at the Nokia Lumia 920, which is an excellent business phone.
 Much of what I’ve previously written about the Lumia 920 applies, it’s a solidly built device and it runs Microsoft’s Windows Phone 8 operating system.